cheukhongip/Self_Driving_CarlaSimulator_-Coursera-/README.md

 # CARLA Waypoint Following Controller

-This project is my final project for **Course 1 of the Self-Driving Cars Specialization**.
+This project is my final project for **Course 1 of the Self-Driving Cars Specialization in Coursera**.
 I implemented and tested a waypoint-following controller in **CARLA**, where the vehicle tracks a racetrack trajectory while following a target speed profile.

 ## Project Overview